compsocialscience/summer-institute/2026/melbourne/schedule.md

 **Session 2 (90 min) — Keynote: Bias in Computational Social Science**
 *Speakers: To be announced*

-We will learn about common sources of bias in digital media data, particularly those that stem from data collection strategies, computational methods, and research designs.
+We will learn about common sources of bias in digital platform data, particularly those that stem from data collection strategies, computational methods, and research designs.
 This keynote contributes to one of our main discussions: what are the limitations and opportunities of CSS and digital methods?

 *Learning Outcomes:*
 * Identify methodological bias.